Short Answer

 Contract Snapshot

-This market resolves to YES if the Republican Party wins the 2026 U.S. House of Representatives election in Michigan's 10th District by 1 percentage point or more; otherwise, it resolves to NO. The market opened on May 5, 2026, and will close after the election outcome, or earlier if certified results are published, with a final closing deadline of November 3, 2027, and projected payout 30 minutes thereafter.
-The margin of victory is calculated as the Republican Party's vote percentage minus that of the trailing candidate/party, with no rounding, and verified by official election authorities.
+A "Yes" resolution occurs if the Republican Party wins the 2026 U.S. House of Representatives election in Michigan's 10th District by 4 percentage points or more, otherwise it resolves to "No." The market opened on May 5, 2026, and will close upon the publication of certified election results, or by November 3, 2027, if results are not published earlier, with payouts typically within 30 minutes of closing.
+The margin of victory is calculated as the Republican Party's vote percentage minus the runner-up's, with no rounding applied, and will be verified by official election authorities.

 Available Contracts